 Adam married Clare in 1997 and they are the proud parents of two sons, Isaiah and Daniel.

-Karen has been an active member of Real Life Christian Church (formerly Logan Uniting Church) for nearly 40 years, serving in a variety of ministries across the life of the church, including children’s, youth, church council, finances/resources and worship and creative arts.
+Karen has been an active member of Real Life Christian Church (formerly Logan Uniting Church) for over 40 years, serving in a variety of ministries across the life of the church, including children’s, youth, church council, finances/resources and worship and creative arts.

 After 10 years as President of Real Life’s soccer ministry, the baton was handed over at the end of 2017 and she is now leading a new season for Real Life Women (Women’s ministry).